Calton weavers: In popular culture

 She'll ruin you as she ruined me.

-The Clancy Brothers and Tommy Makem released a version of "Nancy Whisky" on their seventh album for Columbia Records, "Isn't It Grand Boys" (1966).
-Alaska based Celtic rock band Fire on McGinnis released their version of Nancy Whiskey on their debut album Fire on McGinnis (2012).
-Shane MacGowan and The Popes also included a version of "Nancy Whiskey" on the album "The Snake" (1995).
+The Clancy Brothers and Tommy Makem released a version of "Nancy Whisky" on their seventh album for Columbia Records, Isn't It Grand Boys (1966).
+The Alaska based Celtic rock band Fire on McGinnis released their version of "Nancy Whiskey" on their debut album, Fire on McGinnis (2012).
+Shane MacGowan and The Popes also included a version of "Nancy Whiskey" on the album The Snake (1995).